Using formative assessment to activate Chinese ‘quiet students’ in English learning

 Many shy students are still motivated

 Apart from the two previously mentioned qualities, the third group of silent students are introverted.
 They keep quiet merely because they are too shy to participate.
 When this group of students’ instrumental motivation is triggered, they can modify themselves actively in learning.
 They will, for example, open their mouths and raise their hands if they believe they would benefit from, say, a high grade for their active performances.
-As a result, a clear assessment checklist requiring class involvement and interaction may assist drive individuals to participate in classroom learning.
+As a result, a clear assessment checklist requiring class involvement and interaction may assist in driving individuals to participate in classroom learning.

 Formative evaluation can bring numerous benefits for breaking the quiet class phenomena.